 I started with a savings account with the same bank and as I became more interested in making my money work for me I opened a high-interest saver with a completely different online bank.
-This meant it would take over 24 hours to access the funds – enough time to decide if that handbag I wanted was a want or a need.
+This meant it would take over 24 hours to access the funds – enough time to decide if that purse I wanted was a want or a need.

 - Take on extra work and save a percentage of the earnings (putting the rest towards debt)

 This was the single best way for me to repay debt and build savings.
 At one point I was working four jobs – my nine to five office job, in a music store on weekends, occasional bar work for concerts and babysitting for friends and colleagues.
-While I still had debt around 90% of my extra earnings went to debt repayments and 10% to savings.
-Once I’d cleared my debt I funnelled all those funds into savings.
+If you’re an Aussie, you might be interested in all this massive list of ways to make extra money in Australia.

-You could earn extra funds with Swagbucks.
+One of those websites is Swagbucks.
 Swagbucks lets you earn free gift cards for taking surveys, watching videos, shopping online and more!
 Join for free with this link and you’ll receive a $5 signup bonus: Join Swagbucks Today